ollimenzel/blog/content/post/2024/04/create-developer-environment/index.md

 comments:
     host: techhub.social
     username: ollimenzel
-    id: ""
+    id: "112299533357668744"
 image: "Header-Image.jpeg"
 replyto: ""
 type: default
 ---
-Welcome to the exciting world of Power Platform!
-If you're new to this platform and eager to explore its capabilities, you've come to the right place.
+Power Platform is a suite of low-code/no-code tools that enable you to build PowerApps, Power Automate workflows, and analyze data PowerBI.
 This post will guide you through the process of setting up your Power Platform developer environment.
 I'll walk you through the steps of signing up for a Power Platform developer environment and creating your first environment(s).
 This will provide you with a sandbox where you can create, test, and share your apps, workflows, dashboards, and chatbots before publishing them.

 **Let's get started!**